YeswanthVarmaGottumukkala/personalwebsite/README.md

 ![Services Overview Page Preview]({720B3120-9B9C-435A-A4CA-C35EAC8DC381}.png)

-### AI Page
+### About Us  Page
-The AI Page dives deeper into my artificial intelligence services.
+The About Us Page dives deeper into my artificial intelligence services.
 It showcases the value and impact of AI-driven solutions such as workflow automation, natural language processing, and other AI applications.

 ![About Us Page Preview]({31E74B7D-CA74-46F1-9BEF-25D1EA2E80AB}.png)